 When you’re shopping look for natural fibers.
 Here’s a list of non-plastic fibers.
 Most of these fabrics have pros and cons.
 If you’re interested in a whole blog post about each of the fabrics I can do that, but for the sake of not making this a novel, I’m just going to list them.

 I’m sure I’m missing a few, so please let me know in the comments section.

 4) Take Preventative Measures:

 I do not have a 100% plastic-free wardrobe.
 Especially when it comes to undies and workout gear.
 Check out this post to learn more about sustainable and ethical work out clothing.
 I speak a bit about the polyester conundrum when it comes to work out clothing.

 I recently sourced questions from my Instagram stories on microplastics and I’m going to do my best to answer them and give you some solutions on ways that you can help reduce your contribution to microplastics.

 what about shoes made from recycled plastic water bottles?

 I definitely don’t have as much of a problem with items that aren’t going to be put through the washing machine over and over again.
-I personally don’t love the idea of wearing plastic shoes though.
-I’m not sayihng I’d never wear a pair.
+I think it’s a really innovative use for recycling plastic as many of the shoes we wear are made from virgin plastics.

 can you tell just by looking at a fabric if it’s poly or going to cause microplastic pollution?